pingcap/docs-cn/best-practices/tidb-best-practices.md

 TiDB has a large number of official documents both in Chinese and English.
 If you have met an issue, you can start from [FAQ](/faq/tidb-faq.md) and [TiDB Cluster Troubleshooting Guide](/troubleshoot-tidb-cluster.md).
 You can also search the issue list or create an issue in [TiDB repository on GitHub](https://github.com/pingcap/tidb).

-TiDB also has many useful ecosystem tools.
-See [Ecosystem Tool Overview](/ecosystem-tool-user-guide.md) for details.
+TiDB also has many useful migration tools.
+See [Migration Tool Overview](/ecosystem-tool-user-guide.md) for details.

 For more articles on the technical details of TiDB, see the [PingCAP official blog site](https://pingcap.com/blog/).